wely/DevCamp/Presentation/InstructorGuide.md

 **Possible issues**
 * As always, if there is not enough time to create the lab, feel free to jump to `end`
+* In the hands-on-labs you will be using Visual Studio Solutions.
+Please do not update the NuGet packages to the latest available, as we have not tested the labs with every potential combination of packages.

 ---